zzamboni/resume-toolkit/README.md

 Only one `publications[]` entry may define `bibfiles`.
 If `--bib` arguments are provided, they take precedence. `bibfiles` entries are resolved relative to the JSON resume file location.

-If no source `assets/logos/` directory is found, the pipeline will automatically try to populate it by running the logo fetcher.
+If no source `assets/logos/` directory is found, the pipeline will automatically try to populate it by running the logo fetcher (see [`fetch-logos`](#orgd64b9f2)).
 If `LOGODEV_TOKEN` is not available, the build continues but emits a warning and skips automatic logo download.
 Use `--no-fetch-logos` to disable both the automatic fetch and the warning.

 <a id="orgd64b9f2"></a>